1957–58 Allsvenskan

-Statistics of Allsvenskan in season 1957/1958.
+These are the statistics for the 1957–1958 season of Allsvenskan, the highest level of the Swedish football league system.

 Overview

 The league was contested by 12 teams, with IFK Göteborg winning the championship.
 This season began in the summer of 1957, but didn't finish until the autumn of 1958.
-In this unusually long season, the teams met each other three times instead of twice, resulting in a season consisting of 33 rounds instead of 22.
+In this unusually long season, the teams met each other three times instead of twice, resulting in a season consisting of 33 rounds instead of the usual 22.
 For this reason, it was referred to as the "Marathon Allsvenskan".